When I was a kid, my Sunday School teachers were always asking us, “What’s the moral of the story?”

 The lawyer then asks, “Who is my neighbour?”

-If there was a clear intellectual answer to this question, Jesus could have simply told it to him–He could have delivered the application right then and there, but because the answer cannot be reduced to an idea, a story is necessary.
+The lawyer wanted simplicity and clarity.
+Jesus could have delivered the application right then and there, but because the answer cannot be reduced, a story is necessary.

 A certain man was set upon by robbers and left seriously injured in a ditch.
 A priest and a Levite saw him but walked past.
 A Samaritan, hated by the Jews, helped the injured man and arranged for his care and promised to return.